THE NATION’S FREE-MARKET ENVIRONMENTAL LAW CLINIC

 FME Law seeks to provide a counter-weight to the litigious environmental movement that fosters an economically destructive regulatory regime in the United States.
 The environmental movement’s litigation strategy is particularly troublesome.
 Since the beginning of the movement in the 1970s, eight major litigating environmental organizations have filed more than 3,250 cases and EarthJustice alone has nearly 150 cases pending.
 Radical environmentalism has also taken over the classroom.
 The number of activist environmental law clinics – over 30.
 The number of free-market environmental law clinics – one, ours.

-And, if you have a big heart, visit our donations page.
 We are a 501(c)(3) non-profit organization and our existence depends on the generosity of our friends.